-With all tours originating in the Pacific city of Vladivostok you are guaranteed a memorable journey through Asia, Eurasia, Siberia and European Russia passing breathtaking landscapes such as the Ural Mountains and the awe-inspiring Lake Baikal.
+With all tours originating in the Pacific city of Vladivostok you are guaranteed a memorable journey through Asia, Siberia and European Russia passing breathtaking landscapes such as the Ural Mountains and the awe-inspiring Lake Baikal.
 For a detailed breakdown of this tour, please download our free Trans-Mongolian tour brochure which includes a day to day account of what you will see and do, along with tour prices and information regarding your accommodation.

 Day 1 - Arrival in Vladivostok

-Your tour starts in Vladivostok, where your transfer will be waiting for you at the airport, or train station, to take you to your accommodation.
+Your tour starts in Vladivostok, where your transfer will be waiting for you at the airport, or sea port, to take you to your accommodation.

 Day 2 - Vladivostok Excursion

-Today your adventure starts, a half day city tour taking in all of the major sights of Vladivostok as well as a visit to your choice of two, of the many, museums.
+Today your adventure starts, a full day excursion including a city tour taking in all of the major sights of Vladivostok as well as a visit to your choice of two museums.